Boonea cincta: Description

 anteriorly.
 It is marked by six low, spiral cords, the two nearest the umbilical area being very faint.
 The oval aperture is decidedly effuse anteriorly.
 The posterior angle is acute.
 The thin outer lip is rendered sinuous by the spiral cords.
 It shows the external sculpture within.
-The columella is slender, very long, almost straight, reflected, reinforced by the base.
+The columella is slender, very long, almost straight, reflected, and reinforced by the base.
 It is provided with a weak fold at its insertion.

 Distribution

 This species occurs in the Pacific Ocean off the coast of the Southern portion of the state of California, United States.